Index

 Archival

-Adelaide City Council (ACC), Building Surveyors' and Board of Health Inspectors' Returns, 1913-14 - digital files at Adelaide City Archives
+Adelaide City Council (ACC), Building Surveyors' and Board of Health Inspectors' Returns, 1913-1914 - digital files at Adelaide City Archives.

-McDougall & Vines Collection (Licensing Court documents), AM, UniSA
+McDougall & Vines Collection (Licensing Court documents), Architecture Museum, Adelaide University.

 Declared Works by E.W.
-Senior C.E., Architect - typescript at AM, UniSA
+Senior C.E., Architect - typescript by Giles Walkley, Architecture Museum, Adelaide University.

 ELECTRONIC